katnarra/Transfer-Learning-Retinal-Images/README.md

 # INTRODUCTION
-Medical datasets are often small as obtaining images and annotating them is time consuming and difficult.
-To address this limitation, transfer learning is a technique where a pretrained model provides knowledge that can be leveraged when fine-tuning a model with a smaller dataset.
-Two different pretrained backbones, EfficientNet and ResNet-18 are fine-tuned for multi-label retinal image classification, focusing on three major conditions: Diabetic Retinopathy (DR), Glaucoma (G), and Age-related Macular Degeneration (AMD).
-The performance metrics used to evaluate the model performances include, but are not limited to, precision, recall, and F1-score.
+Medical datasets are often small as obtaining images and annotating them is time consuming and difficult.
+To address this limitation, transfer learning is a technique where a pretrained model provides knowledge that can be leveraged when fine-tuning a model with a smaller dataset.
+Two different pretrained backbones, EfficientNet and ResNet-18 are fine-tuned for multi-label retinal image classification, focusing on three major conditions: Diabetic Retinopathy (DR), Glaucoma (G), and Age-related Macular Degeneration (AMD).
+The performance metrics used to evaluate the model performances include, but are not limited to, precision, recall, and F1-score.
-The project aims to improve multi-label retinal image classification by fine-tuning models with different techniques.
+The project aims to improve multi-label retinal image classification by fine-tuning models with different techniques.

 # Methods